MahsaBakhtiari/Linear_Algebra_in_ML/README.md

 ### Community
-This is a subject that I really enjoy; if you want to share cool materials or you have any questions on this topic, please [CONTACT](https://mahsabakhtiarim@gmail.com) me.
+This is a subject that I really enjoy; if you want to share cool materials or you have any questions on this topic, feel free to reach out.